-To plot a characteristic we could call tenacity, I combined the hardness,
+To plot a characteristic we could call obstinance, I informally combined the

-stiffness2, and melting point of each of the previous six metals.
+hardness, stiffness, and melting points2 for each of the seven.
 Gold and silver

 durable enough for coins or jewelry.
-Not so with rhodium and iridium.
-Iridium is
+Not so with rhenium, iridium, and rhodium.

-the hardest and stiffest of all six and has the highest melting point at 4435°F
+Although rhenium is the hardest and boasts the highest melting point

-Many years ago in Hollywood I pitched a science fiction screenplay whose characters
+Many years ago in filmland I pitched a science fiction scenario in which its

-used holographically ornamented iridium coins.
-They would be spectacularly
+characters used holographically ornamented iridium coins.
+They would be

-durable.
-They would also be impossible to counterfeit, since nothing else would
+spectacularly durable.
+They would also be impossible to counterfeit, since

 Jewelry makers already wince at the prospect of working in platinum.
 Because of